-- File an application for admission through CCC Apply. - High school and college transcripts must be received by electronic or direct mail from the issuing institution or hand-carried in a sealed official envelope. - Complete a Placement Examination (CPT).
-The test should have been completed within the last three years or it is suggested that it be repeated.
-It may be taken no more than three times in a two-year period and no less than 30 days between any two exams - Participate in an online and/or in person orientation to become acquainted with the District's programs, services, academic expectations, procedures, and regulations in order to become a matriculated student for priority registration.
+- File an application for admission through CCC Apply. - High school and college transcripts must be received by electronic or direct mail from the issuing institution or hand-carried in a sealed official envelope. - Complete Placement, if applicable. - Participate in an online and/or in person orientation to become acquainted with the District's programs, services, academic expectations, procedures, and regulations in order to become a matriculated student for priority registration.